-Today every UVA "first-year" student knows the bustling social scene off campus as The Corner, but most don't know it earned the nickname almost 200 years ago as the business hotspot where the main road to Charlottesville met the entrance to the University of Virginia.
+Today every UVA "first-year" student knows the bustling social scene off Grounds as The Corner, but most don't know it earned the nickname almost 200 years ago as the business hotspot where the main road to Charlottesville met the entrance to the University of Virginia.

 In 1850, Charlottesville welcomed its first railroad service, a technology that would later dramatically expand shipping through the area and bring more growth.
 Then, like any community in the South, the area lost many of its sons and brothers to the Civil War.

 Unlike many communities, however, the town itself was largely unscathed, despite its roles manufacturing Confederate uniforms and tending countless wounded Confederate soldiers at the overrun University hospital.

 By 1887, the city had received its first horse drawn streetcars and kept an extra horse on hand to help cars climbing Vinegar Hill, a stretch of rough, rocky grade on Main Street.
 In 1888, Charlottesville incorporated and annexed surrounding land to create a city of nearly 800 acres.